Green-Software-Foundation/real-time-cloud/PRFAQ for RealTimeCarbonMetrics.md

 **Question:** Why are the quotes made up?

 **Answer:** The quotes are initially intended to indicate how we think key supporters will react to this announcement.
 The people are real, but the words are suggested.
 As this document is shared and refined, they will be replaced by real quotes.
-Jyoti Bansai of Harness approved his quote.
-Erik Petersen has been asked for a real quote.
-Other people mentioned have not been contacted directly, although versions of this document have been supplied to AWS, Azure and GCP.
+Jyoti Bansai of Harness and Erik Petersen of CloudZero approved their quotes.
+Other people mentioned have not been contacted directly, although versions of this document were supplied to AWS, Azure and GCP before it was published.

 **Question:** Why do cloud providers need to support MEC-RT?
 Should other cloud providers implement it as well?